Campaigners call for public inquiry over deadline for pylon consultation

 Community councils and campaigners have said the deadline for consultation on a major pylon line to run from the highlands is “undemocratic”, as they call for a public inquiry.

-A consultation has been launched on Scottish and Southern Electricity Network’s (SSEN) application for permission to build a major pylon line between Spittal and Beauly.
+A Scottish Government consultation has been launched on Scottish and Southern Electricity Network’s (SSEN) application for permission to build a major pylon line between Spittal and Beauly.
 Responses are expected by October 6.

 Christine MacKintosh of Marybank, Scatwell and Strathconon community council said: “This timeframe is utterly inadequate to address a proposal of such scale and technicality.